This post was originally published in November 2022.

 2931 Gilroy St, Los Angeles, CA 90039

-Opened in 2016, Frogtown Brewery offers quality handcrafted beers in a pub-style atmosphere.
-They also host different pop-up food vendors and live music.
-Go check their Instagram stories for the schedule.
+Opened in 2016, Frogtown Brewery offers handcrafted beers in a pub-style atmosphere.
+They also host different pop-up food vendors and live music shows.

 Riverside Dr. & Newell St, Los Angeles, CA 90039

-Next to the General Consulate of Guatemala, under the I-5 freeway overpass on Newell street, you will find Don Shuco, a food stand that specializes in Guatemalan-style sandwiches.
-There were so many people waiting for their order when I drove by!
-Hours are Monday to Friday from 9am to 4pm.
+Next to the General Consulate of Guatemala, under the I-5 freeway overpass on Newell Street, you will find a handful of food trucks and vendors that are stationed there on weekdays.

-I want to thank the owners of Wax Paper Co and Roam Yoga for taking the time to answer my questions.
-I definitely got a deeper insight into the neighborhood.
+I want to thank the owners of Wax Paper Co and Roam Yoga for taking the time to answer my questions, which allowed us to get a deeper insight into what has become my favorite neighborhood in LA!